 "I loved this game back when I first started playing it.
 I love it more now.
 After playing with five different kids in short succession, I’ve found that it feels like a unique game each time."
 Sarah Vanbuskirk, Product Tester

-Best for Families: Catan the Board Game
+Best for Families: Settlers of Catan Board Game

 Fans of Minecraft will appreciate Catan, a board game where you build civilizations complete with settlements, cities, roads, and armies and need to stay on the look out for the robber.
 On each turn, players roll the dice to get resources that enable them to build either a new settlement or upgrade their current ones.
 Each house counts as one point (you start with two houses), the first person to get to ten points wins, though of course it’s not quite that simple.